UCSBCarpentry/2022-05-12-ucsb-webscraping/setup.md

 ---
 In order to follow this lesson, you will need to make sure the following software is installed on your computer.

-## Part one: Manually scrape data using browser extensions
+## Scraper Chrome Extension

 For the first half of the lesson, we will use a Chrome browser extension to get started with web scraping.

 1. Please ensure you have a working copy of the [Chrome browser](https://www.google.com/intl/en/chrome/browser/).
 2. Using Chrome, download and enable the [Scraper extension](https://chrome.google.com/webstore/detail/scraper/mbigbapnjcgaffohmbkdlecaccepngjd).

-## Part two: Write Python programs to automatically scrape data
+## Using the Command line with Python and Scrapy

 ### Shell and Python
 The second part of the lesson requires the Python programming language and access to a command-line interface (shell) on your computer.